 There is no shortage of options when selecting a Suboxone Doctor in Idaho.
 Selecting a Doctor for Suboxone or Buprenorphine can be tough, and it is important to do your research.
 Suboxone is a prescription, and like many other medications, abuse is common.
 This is why it is important to get lots of information and get all of your questions answered.
 Suboxone does not cure addiction, but rather one part of a recovering addict's treatment plan.
 When looking for a Suboxone Doctor in Idaho, always make sure that they fit what you are looking for.

 Success Rates of Suboxone Maintenance and Medically Assisted Detox

-An addictive drug in itself, it is commonly debated on whether Suboxone actually helps individuals who are dependant on opioids.
+An addictive drug in itself, it is widely argued on whether Suboxone truly works to treat opioid addiction.
 Some patients have said to have experienced great success with Suboxone treatment, but others were not as lucky.
-One study reported that 49% of participants abused prescription painkillers at a reduced rate while on Suboxone, but only 8.6% exhibited abstinence once the Suboxone treatment ended.
-Other studies have shown similar relapse rates of about 90%, including cases where behavioral therapy was provided concurrently.
+One study reported that 49% of participants abused prescription painkillers at a lowered rate while on Suboxone, but only 8.6% exhibited abstinence once the Suboxone treatment ended.
+Other studies have shown similar relapse rates of about 90%, including cases where additional treatments where provided concurrently.

 Alternatives to Suboxone Treatment in Idaho

 Addiction, like other diseases, does not have a cure yet.
 Consequently, there is a lot of contention regarding what the best approach to treatment.
 Some say 'abstinence is best, the fewer chemicals we put in our bodies, the better.'
 Others say, 'I'd rather have my loved one alive and on medication, then die from an overdose.'
 Very simply, there isn’t a consensus; however, when following the prescribed instructions of a trusted Suboxone Doctor in Idaho, the probability of success goes up exponentially.